Aratramba/sanity-plugin-media-library/README.md

 ## Development
 Run `yarn dev` in the root folder to make changes.

-To test the studio while developing, make a symlink inside the `/test/studio/plugins` folder that links to the root directory.
+Optional: To use the included studio while developing, make a symlink inside the `/test/studio/plugins` folder that links to the root directory.
 Then run `sanity start` in `test/studio`.
+You can also add the plugin to the plugins directory in a Sanity studio of your own.

 ## Testing